FelixOnline/v2/content/articles/2010-1-13-avatar-review.md

 subtitle: >
   A thrilling adventure into the wonderful world of Pandora
 date: "2010-01-13 20:55:25 +0000"

 # Attributes from Felix Online V1
 id: "22"
 old_path: /film/22/avatar-review
 aliases:
  - /film/22/avatar-review
+imported: true
+comments:
+ - Hello And Bye fr33 pr0n this is itReview by M Stifler for Rating Let me start off by saying that I am one of the pelope that saw Avatar multiple times in theaters and loved it  The CGI  as well as the 3D technology infused were by far the best I have ever seen  James Cameron and all of the pelope who participated in the making of this movie did a tremendous job  Weta workshop is taking its place at the top of the mountain as far as visual effects companies go  Watching this movie was like being transported to a different universe  I was completely immersed throughout the almost three hours I was in the theaterAs for the story and acting for the film I am probably in the minority on most of these reviews  The story for me while predictable and reminiscent of other movies Id seen previously What movie isnt nowadays was extremely enjoyable  Watching this made me feel young again  It made me forget about all the worries that an adult life brings a

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - egk08

+# Homepage control params
 headline: true
 featured: true